byeongsuyu/StdPairs/README.md

-StdPairs
+stdPairs
 ================

-StdPairs is a library of SageMath that gives symbolic computation over a monomial ideal of an affine (non-normal) semigroup ring.
+stdPairs is a library of SageMath that gives symbolic computation over a monomial ideal of an affine (non-normal) semigroup ring.
 In particular, it provides associate prime ideals, multiplicity, and irredundant irreducible primary decomposition of a monomial ideal.
 It implements algorithms in [Matusevich and Yu, 2020](https://arxiv.org/abs/2005.10968).

 The source file can be found on the [github pages](https://github.com/byeongsuyu/StdPairs/).